kabilanvennila/hackon/README.md

 <p align="center">
   <em>
-   A lot of people are commiting <b>Suicide</b> so we have made a voice bot to address this issue
+   A lot of people are commiting <b>Suicide</b> in the recent years.
+So, we have made a chat bot to address this issue.
-    We leverage the use of modern AI to make <b>Candy Bot</b> that interacts well with you to understand your problem and speak some good words and<b>makes you smile</b>&nbsp;
+    We leverage the use of modern AI to make <b>Candy Bot</b> a chat bot that interacts well with you to understand your problem and say some good words and<b>make you smile</b>&nbsp;
     interact with it to <b>Learn more</b> <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Rocket.gif" width="18px">
   </em>
   <br>